A Multidisciplinary Approach to Inversion Feasibility Analysis for an Unconventional Reservoir Characterization

 Venkatesh Anantharamu1, Lev Vernik1, Yoryenys Del Moro1, Alfonso Quaglia2 and Eduardo Carrillo2

 1Ikon Science, 2Inter Rock

-To conclude, an integrated approach involving geology, petrophysics, rock physics and inversion feasibility study increased our understanding of the basin and set path for further analysis.
-The workflow outlined in this study potentially can lead to a 3D inversion analysis, reservoir property estimations from seismic, TOC mapping and finally for finding sweet spots and better producing zones in the subsurface.
+To conclude, an integrated approach involving geology, petrophysics, rock physics, and inversion feasibility study increased our understanding of the basin and set the path for further analysis.
+The workflow outlined in this study potentially can lead to a 3D inversion analysis, reservoir property estimations from seismic, TOC mapping, and finally for finding sweet spots and better-producing zones in the subsurface.

 By submitting this form, you are consenting to receive marketing emails from: Ikon Science, 1 The Crescent, Surbiton, Greater London, KT6 4BN United Kingdom, https://www.ikonscience.com/.
 You can revoke your consent to receive emails at any time by using the SafeUnsubscribe SafeUnsubscribe® link, found at the bottom of every email.